ChrisDienes/ChrisDienes.github.io/_drafts/2018-12-19-coffee-study.md

 <strong>(M Step)</strong> Update:
 $$\rho_{t+1} = \frac{m_0 n_0 + m_1 n_1}{202 + m_0 n_0 + m_1 n_1}\cdot\frac{1}{1-\pi};$$
 where $n_0$ and $n_1$ are the number of observed non-refills and refills, respectively.
 Obviously, we could further generalize the provided expressions by substituting $n$ for the observed sample size $202$.

-<strong>A Note to Future self:</strong> Perhaps some bootstrap CIs would provide a more rigorous analysis.

 ### Code